 - Volunteer firefighter or Search & Rescue details

 - Medical expenses (including details of insurance reimbursements)

 - Donations or political contributions

 Tax deductions are straightforward – if you earned $60,000 and made a $5,000 RRSP contribution your taxable income will be reduced to $55,000.
 Deductions typically result in bigger tax savings than credits as long as your marginal tax rate is higher than 15 percent.

 A non-refundable tax credit, on the other hand, must be applied to any taxes owing and is first multiplied by 15 percent.
 That means a $5,000 non-refundable tax credit would only result in about $750 in tax savings.

-That’s why it’s important that Canadian tax filers make a checklist of every deduction and credit available to them at tax-time and take advantage of all that apply to their situation.
+That’s why it’s important that Canadian tax filers make a checklist of every tax deduction and tax credit available to them at tax-time and take advantage of all that apply to their situation.